Immigrant families from San Diego area stuck in Afghanistan

-EL CAJON, Calif.
-(AP) — A school district in a San Diego suburb that is home to a large refugee population said many of its families who had taken summer trips to Afghanistan to see relatives have gotten stuck there with the chaos following the withdrawal of U.S. troops.

-The Cajon Valley Union School District said the families of 24 students from various schools had reported they would not able to start the school year on Aug.
-17 because the children and their parents were unable to get through the throngs of people at the Kabul airport.
-Thousands have been converging on the airport, desperate to escape since the Taliban seized control of the country.
-The district is in the suburb of El Cajon, east of San Diego.
+Secretary of State Antony Blinken said Wednesday that as many as 1,500 Americans may be awaiting evacuation from Afghanistan.
+It was unclear if that included all the El Cajon families.
+Some are U.S. citizens; others have U.S. residency.

+Despite travel warnings from the U.S. government, many felt an urgency to go to the country after not being able to see their extended families because of travel bans from the coronavirus pandemic, Hassemi said.

-The families had traveled separately to Afghanistan for summer vacations to see their grandparents, cousins and other relatives.
-Most of the families came to the United States on a special immigrant visa after having worked for the U.S. government or U.S. military in Afghanistan, officials said.
+Most of the El Cajon families came to the United States on a special immigrant visa after having worked for the U.S. government or U.S. military in Afghanistan, officials said.
 The visa allows in only the person and their spouse and children.

+Hassemi, who came to the United States on a special visa in 2015 and is now a U.S. citizen, said he normally would have also gone back to Afghanistan for summer vacation so his four children could visit their grandma.

+But they didn’t go this year because his son’s passport had expired during the pandemic.
+He feels fortunate now for having been inconvenienced.

+Superintendent David Miyashiro said the families are particularly scared because of the upcoming Aug.
+31 deadline for the United States to end its withdrawal.

-“Just like you and I, they had used the summer to go back to see their relatives," Superintendent David Miyashiro said.
+“Just like you and I, they had used the summer to go back to see their relatives," Miyashiro said.
 “No one felt that were going to be unsafe or unable to return.”

-He added that the families are particularly scared because of the upcoming Aug.
-31 deadline for the United States to end its withdrawal.

-Many of the families left in early May and June, months before the crisis unfolded and the president of Afghanistan fled as the Taliban seized power, officials said.

 Miyashiro said he could not provide more details since the children and their parents could be in danger.